Heat Transfer Module

 Boundaries can be declared adiabatic or isothermal boundaries.
 Adiabatic and isothermal boundaries do not participate in the heat conduction solution process, i.e. no temperature variable needs to be defined on them (if one is defined it is not used).
 Adiabatic and isothermal boundaries are convenient if the outer boundary of the heat conduction domain is in radiative transfer with a wall that is either insulated or kept at a constant temperature.
 For example, think of the outside of a reactor pressure vessel that is in radiative heat transfer with the reactor cavity cooling system.
 The reactor cavity cooling system may be modeled as isothermal wall, while the top and bottom of the cavity may be modeled as adiabatic walls.
 The temperature equation is not solved on of these surfaces, but they are in radiative transfer with another surface on which temperature is defined as a variable.

-Object and Design of Gray Diffuse Radiative Exchange
+Implementation of Opaque, Gray, Diffuse Radiative Exchange

 The implementation of the net radiation method in MOOSE relies on the following types of objects:

-• GrayLambertSurfaceRadiationBase and derived objects are SideUserObjects that compute radiosities, heat fluxes, and average temperatures for a set of sidesets that are in radiative heat transfer.
-The net radiation method is implemented in GrayLambertSurfaceRadiationBase.
-GrayLambertSurfaceRadiationBase provides a public interface to the average heat flux, radiosities, and average temperatures computed for each sideset.
-GrayLambertSurfaceRadiationBase needs view factors which can be provided manually (ConstantViewFactorSurfaceRadiation) or by providing a ViewFactorBase object (ViewFactorObjectSurfaceRadiation).
-A temperature variable must be available on sidesets that are not marked as isothermal or adiabatic.
+• Objects deriving from GrayLambertSurfaceRadiationBase are SideUserObjects that compute radiosities, heat fluxes, and average temperatures for a set of sidesets involved in radiative heat exchange.
+The net radiation method is implemented in GrayLambertSurfaceRadiationBase, which provides a public interface to the average heat flux, radiosities, and average temperatures computed for each sideset.
+These objects differ in how they are provided with view factors:

 • GrayLambertNeumannBC takes the average heat flux computed in GrayLambertSurfaceRadiationBase and applies it as boundary condition as described in Eq.
 (2).